David Paul Hammer: Death sentence

-Hammer credits the nine-year-old daughter of Juan Raul Garza, Brownsville drug boss and fellow death row inmate (executed in 2001), for his motivation to fight his conviction.
+Hammer credited the nine-year-old daughter of Juan Raul Garza, Brownsville drug boss and fellow death row inmate (executed in 2001), for his motivation to fight his conviction.
 The daughter, Elizabeth Ann Garza, reportedly told Hammer that ‘his life could make a difference for others.’

 Elizabeth Ann's letter to President Bill Clinton appealing against her own father's sentence was also reported to have motivated Hammer to appeal his own death sentence.
-Hammer himself wrote to President Clinton, asking him to commute for Garza's sentence to life imprisonment, describing the death penalty as ‘plagued by systemic bias, disparity and arbitrariness.’
-Clinton Era documents released in 2014 showed “former President Jimmy Carter and his wife, Rosalynn, weighed in on behalf of Juan Raul Garza and David Paul Hammer, arguing that Mr. Clinton should spare them because of problems with the application of capital punishment in America.”
+Hammer himself wrote to President Clinton, asking him to commute for Garza's sentence to life imprisonment, describing the death penalty as "plagued by systemic bias, disparity and arbitrariness."
+Clinton Era documents released in 2014 showed "former President Jimmy Carter and his wife, Rosalynn, weighed in on behalf of Juan Raul Garza and David Paul Hammer, arguing that Mr. Clinton should spare them because of problems with the application of capital punishment in America."

-While housed at the ADX-Florence (CO), Hammer and Timothy McVeigh first became acquainted.
-They were in the first group of death-sentenced inmates to be housed in the newly refurbished death row at USP-Terre Haute, eventually living in adjacent cells.
+While housed at the ADX Florence, Hammer and Timothy McVeigh first became acquainted.
+They were in the first group of death-sentenced inmates to be housed in the newly refurbished death row at USP Terre Haute, eventually living in adjacent cells.

-In 2004, during Hammer's time on death row at USP-Terre Haute, he published his autobiography, The Final Escape.
+In 2004, during Hammer's time on death row at USP Terre Haute, he published his autobiography, The Final Escape.
 He wrote two books on the Oklahoma City bombing based on knowledge gleaned first-hand from Timothy McVeigh before McVeigh's execution: Secrets Worth Dying For: Timothy James McVeigh and the Oklahoma City Bombing (2004), co-authored with Jeffery William Paul.

 Later in 2010, Hammer published Deadly Secrets: Timothy McVeigh and the Oklahoma City Bombing.
 In May 2010, shortly following Deadly Secrets’ publication, Hammer appeared on Alex Jones’ talk show for an extended interview, detailing his relationship with McVeigh and McVeigh's account of the US government's alleged involvement in the bombing.

 On February 11, 2004, Hammer's third execution date was set for June 8, 2004.
-The Appellate Court stayed Hammer's execution only 4 days before June 8th to allow for review of his case.
+The Appellate Court stayed Hammer's execution only 4 days before June 8 to allow for review of his case.
 On December 27, 2005, the district court vacated Hammer's death sentence and set aside his conviction based upon the government hiding favorable evidence that supported Hammer's defenses.